 It’s straight-forward and to the point.
 It helps make it acceptable to talk about balls in public.

 For this approach, lead right off with a direct approach.
-Around when I was diagnosed and received numerous texts asking if I was okay, I countered with, “Have you (or your husband / fiance / boyfriend / brother / dad / grandfather / male robot) done a self-check recently?”
+Around when I was diagnosed and received numerous texts asking if I was okay, I countered with, “have you (or your husband / fiancé / boyfriend / brother / dad / grandfather / male robot) done a self-check recently?”

 While it may have initially caught the person off-guard (especially those who were merely being kind by checking in), I had their attention.
 From there, I explained how to check.

-Directly connecting to my (or your) own personal experiences with testicular cancer can be much more powerful than a more socially acceptable but less helpful reference.
+Directly connecting to my (or your) own personal experiences with testicular cancer can be much more powerful than a more socially acceptable, but less helpful, reference.

 Yes, this approach is blunt (I don’t think anyone would ever accuse me of subtlety), but it helps get those conversations out there, which is what we really need.

-If you’re still feeling unsure about gabbing about your gonads, I’ll just say this to you: I’ve survived testicular cancer, so you can survive a semi-awkward conversation that may help prevent someone else from having to do the same.
+If you’re still feeling unsure about gabbing about your gonads, I’ll just say this to you:

 Once you get the ball rolling, I think you’ll find talking naturally about testicular health isn’t a hard nut to crack.